lyteword/kjv/numbers/chapter-20.md

 <sup>25</sup> Take Aaron and Eleazar his son, and bring them up unto mount Hor:

-<sup>26</sup> And strip Aaron of his garments, and put them upon Eleazar his son: and Aaron shall be gathered unto his people, and shall die there.
+<sup>26</sup> And strip Aaron of his garments, and put them upon Eleazar his son: and Aaron shall be gathered *unto his people*, and shall die there.

 <sup>27</sup> And Moses did as the LORD commanded: and they went up into mount Hor in the sight of all the congregation.

 <sup>28</sup> And Moses stripped Aaron of his garments, and put them upon Eleazar his son; and Aaron died there in the top of the mount: and Moses and Eleazar came down from the mount.

-<sup>29</sup> And when all the congregation saw that Aaron was dead, they mourned for Aaron thirty days, even all the house of Israel.
+<sup>29</sup> And when all the congregation saw that Aaron was dead, they mourned for Aaron thirty days, *even* all the house of Israel.